TheJacksonLaboratory/marea/README.md

 * six 1.15.0

 ### 2. Download .xml files
 First, create the list of PubMed files to be downloaded from NCBI.
-Run _retrieve_pubmed_names.py_ from the __scripts__ subdirectory, which writes the file _medline_ftp_links.txt_ in the directory specified as the _-d_ command line option.
+Run _scripts/retrieve_pubmed_names.py_ to obtain the file _medline_ftp_links.txt_ in the directory specified on the command line with the _-d_ option.
+The output directory will be created if it does not already exist (true for all the __marea__ scripts).
 For example,

 `python retrieve_pubmed_names.py -d ../data`

-Next, download the files by running _retrieve_pubmed_files.py_ from the __scripts__ subdirectory.
-The _-d_ command line option specifies the directory containing _medline_ftp_links.txt_ (the directory used in the previous step).
+Next, run _scripts/retrieve_pubmed_files.py_ to download the files listed in the previous step.
+As before, the _-d_ command line option specifies the directory containing _medline_ftp_links.txt_.
 The _-x_ option specifies the directory to which the gzipped _.xml_ files of PubMed article abstracts and metadata should be downloaded.
 For example,

 `python retrieve_pubmed_files.py -d ../data/ -x ../data/pubmed_xml/`